anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Other:

 * Redshift workload management (RWM): tool to prioritize short, fast queries vs. long, slow queries.
-You can also create query queues
+You can also create query queues.
+When running a query, WLM assigns a query to a queue according to the user group
 * Short query acceleration (SQA) uses ML to predict the execution times of queries in advance, and then routes short queries to a dedicated queue.
 Use when you only have short queries, if you also have long queries, use RWM

 > Data distribution

 When creating table, you have to choose distribution styles.
 These decide how data is distributed among the nodes and the slices.
+Best practices: data should be distributed in such a way that the rows that participate in joins are already collocated on the nodes with their joining rows in other tables.
 The styles:

 * DISTSTYLE AUTO: the service decides based on data size, combination of ALL and EVEN.
 Cannot do KEY
 * DISTSTYLE ALL: entire table is copied to every node